thisHermit/graph_ml_project/gakd/README.md

     | **Mean ± Std** | **0.207 ± 0.003** | **0.205 ± 0.002** |
 - We can see that the `Virtual Node Aggregation` does not improve the performance of the student model on average.
 - On the basis of average performance, we selected the models without the `Virtual Node Aggregation` as the baseline model.
-- The best performing model on `Test AP` in that class is with seed `46`.
+- The best performing model on `Test AP` in that class is with seed `46` (AP: `0.208`).
 We will consider this model as the baseline model for the rest of the experiments.
     #### Training Baseline Models
     ```
     # with Virtual Node Aggregation